QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 (MSE)*

 An estimator is "good" if its MSE is realtively small.
-Suppose that :math:`\beta_0` is the "true" value of the coefficent, then the MSE of the OLS estimator is
+Suppose that :math:`\beta_0` is the "true" value of the coefficient, then the MSE of the OLS estimator is

 .. math::